-- A small, Outstanding weekly boarding base for up to 20 children. - A large number of staff and parents are deaf themselves making excellent role models for Heathlands' pupils. - Language rich environment through sign language. - All pupils can communicate fluently and fluidly inside and outside of the classroom.
+- A small, outstanding weekly boarding base for up to 24 children. - A large number of staff and parents are deaf themselves making excellent role models for Heathlands' pupils. - Language rich environment through sign language. - All pupils can communicate fluently and fluidly inside and outside of the classroom.

 - Cohorts are sometimes small, numbers are unpredictable and learning needs vary.
-Regular reviews of the curriculum offer ensure it is appropriate. - In recent years the school has admitted increasing numbers of pupils with needs in addition to deafness. - Some parents and families struggle to learn BSL at the level needed to support their Deaf children. - Many pupils live far from school.
+Regular reviews of the curriculum offer ensures it is appropriate. - Curriculum offer ranges from life skills up to the full range of GCSEs for different groups of learners. - Some parents and families struggle to learn BSL at the level needed to support their Deaf children. - Many pupils live far from school.
 They have long journeys to school and we have to think creatively about how to connect with parents. - The high number of Local Authorities placing children at Heathlands means we have to work hard on partnerships and administrative issues.